Caring for a child with exocrine pancreatic insufficiency (EPI) due to cystic fibrosis (CF)

 She asks questions, wants to help prepare meals.
 She’s even the one who reminds me about her medications now.
 I want to make sure I’m doing everything I can to help support her and to make sure she has the foundation to make positive choices for herself.

-CREON is a prescription medicine used to treat people who cannot digest food normally because their pancreas does not make enough enzymes due to cystic fibrosis, chronic pancreatitis (which is the swelling of the pancreas that lasts a long time), pancreatectomy (which is the removal of some or all of the pancreas), or other conditions.
+CREON® (pancrelipase) is a prescription medicine used to treat people who cannot digest food normally because their pancreas does not make enough enzymes.

 Important Safety Information

-• CREON may increase your chance of having a rare bowel disorder called fibrosing colonopathy.
-The risk of having this condition may be reduced by following the dosing instructions that your doctor gave you.
+CREON may increase your chance of having a rare bowel disorder called fibrosing colonopathy.
+The risk of having this condition may be reduced by following the dosing instructions that your healthcare professional (HCP) gave you.
+Call your HCP right away if you have any unusual or severe: stomach area (abdominal) pain, bloating, trouble passing stool, nausea, vomiting, or diarrhea.

-• The most common side effects include: increased or decreased blood sugars, pain in your stomach area, frequent or abnormal bowel movements, gas, vomiting, dizziness, or sore throat and cough.
+The most common side effects of CREON include blood sugar increase (hyperglycemia) or decrease (hypoglycemia), pain in your stomach, frequent or abnormal bowel movements, gas, vomiting, dizziness, sore throat, and cough.

-Please see the full Prescribing Information, including Medication Guide, provided on this website and discuss it with your doctor.
+Please see full Prescribing Information, including Medication Guide, provided at CREONinfo.com.